neelsmith/beazley/README.md

 # `beazley`

-`beazley` is a ross-compiled library for working with simple representations of data in Beazley's *ABV* and *ARV*.
+`beazley` is a cross-compiled library for working with simple representations of data in Beazley's *ABV* and *ARV*.

 ## Current version: not yet released.